 Heidi Larson: Thanks.
 Appreciate it.

 Taylor Owen: That was my conversation with Heidi Larson.
-I'd love to hear what you thought of the interview.
-You can reach me at [email protected].
 Big Tech is presented by the Centre for International Governance Innovation, and produced by Antica Productions.
 Please consider subscribing on Apple Podcasts, Spotify, or wherever you get your podcasts.
 We release new episodes on Thursdays, every other week.